heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-27-create-basic-msi-installer-using-wix-toolset.md

 ### WiX references

 This project is done based on **WiX v3.11** ([GitHub](https://github.com/wixtoolset/wix3)) at the time I'm writing this blog post.
-If you need to customize your installer UI or to support multiple localizations, you can refer to [this repository](https://github.com/wixtoolset/wix3/tree/develop/src/ext/UIExtension/wixlib) on GitHub.
+If you need to customize your installer UI or to support multiple localizations, you can refer to [this repository](https://github.com/wixtoolset/wix3/tree/develop/src/ext/UIExtension/wixlib) on GitHub for the source code references.